sagemath/sagewiki_to_gh-2022-10-10/ValgrindingSage.md

 Probably caused by overrunning/underrunning a heap block's bounds.
 }}}

+= Using callgrind with Sage =

+callgrind is a powerful profiler that is part of valgrind (but it slows down your program a lot).
+Just do {{{sage -callgrind}}} to run Sage under callgrind; this will produce files {{{callgrind.out.nnnn}}} in $SAGE_ROOT/local/bin that can be interpreted by callgrind_annotate or by kcachegrind.
+(A single run of Sage will create multiple files, one for each process involved.
+That is, one for Sage, one for Singular, etc...)

+To profile only part of a Sage run, edit $SAGE_ROOT/local/bin/sage-callgrind and add the flag {{{--instr-atstart=no}}} to the valgrind command line (before {{{python -i}}}).
+Then run {{{sage -callgrind}}}, and do whatever setup until you're ready to start profiling.
+In another window, run {{{callgrind-control -i on}}}, then press Enter in your Sage window.
+Now do whatever you want profiled.
+When that's completed, go back to your other window, run {{{callgrind-control -i off}}}, then press Enter in your Sage window again.

+The default settings for callgrind do not interact well with Cython-generated code--it will assume that each call to PyEval_CallObjectWithKeywords is equally costly.
+To get callgrind to differentiate calls by their caller, add {{{--seperate-callers=10}}} to $SAGE_ROOT/local/bin/sage-callgrind.

 = Preliminary Presentation =

 More to come at SD6.
 But: [attachment:SageDays5_preliminary_valgrind_talk.pdf]